alidcastano/alidcastano-jekyll/_posts/thoughts/2016-06-01-My1stGutCheck.md

 Whoever said the journey of a thousand miles begins with a single step, must have been a liar, or he must have had some freakishly long legs.
 To me, starting has always like one big, scary jump.
 But I'm holding less weight now; I'm finally ready to make it.

 I'm ready to announce: I'm bringing Castano Fitness back to life.
-Except, I've waited so long, that now I have to do so in a sort of Frankensteinish manner, as I try to rescue those parts still alive inside me (while also convincing my brother, Moises, to get back in shape and join me, again).
+Except, I've waited so long, that now I have to do so in a sort of Frankensteinish manner, as I try to rescue those parts still alive inside me (while also convincing my brother Moises to get back in shape and join me, again).
 Indeed, it'll start out as a somewhat ugly, but sentient project.
 But I've seen how horrific the existing fitness advice is, so I'm not scared.
 And I know that with your support and feedback, this project will turn it into something beautiful.

 More details to come soon; but you can expect this post to be one of the many I'm going to make regarding fitness.
 Though this post will be the most important, at least for me; because its marks the start.